 Online WAN Entry Form & Prospectus PLEASE READ BELOW

 As some of you found out, we are having issues with our online entry forms.
 You will NOT be able to use the Safari browser to submit your entry form.
 There is a glitch in the system and Safari will NOT allow you to submit the form.

 When submitting an online entry form if you submit the form successfully, you will receive an email confirmation and be redirected to a screen with “Thanks for contacting us!
 We will get in touch with you shortly”.

-Every year, the Westmoreland Arts & Heritage Festival holds the Westmoreland Art Nationals, a juried fine art and photography competition, featuring art from all around the country.
+Every year, the Westmoreland Arts & Heritage Festival holds the Westmoreland Art Nationals, a juried art and photography competition, featuring art from all around the country.
 Artists are permitted to enter as many pieces as they’d like to be considered in both of our exhibits.

 The People’s Choice Award will be decided by the number of votes received on-site through paper ballots as well as votes taken from our Facebook Page using the number of “Likes” on an image.
 Any accepted piece of artwork may be voted on to win the People’s Choice Award.
 Voters are permitted to cast one ballot per artist per day.

 Become a Festival Member.

 Festival Platinum Members pay no entry fee for life for the Westmoreland Art Nationals and receive a 25% discount on artwork as well as additional benefits from free merchandise to discounts on the Poetry & Short Story Contest, and save $25 on their application fee for Artist Market Vendors.
 For more information, visit our Membership page: https://artsandheritage.com/membership/

 A total of $4,800 in prize money will be awarded in the following categories:

 - New Entrant